Wedding Budget 101: Wedding Cake Costs

 It’s safe to say that there’s a few things that are pretty vital when it comes to planning a wedding.
 The wedding cake is one of these things.
-Whether you’re planning on a traditional cake, a modern alternative, or even lots of little ones, there’s quite a few things that go into the costs of getting your dream wedding cake.
+Whether you’re planning on having a traditional cake, a modern alternative, or even lots of little cupcakes, there’s quite a few things that go into the costs of getting your dream wedding cake.
 Don’t worry though, Wedding Planner has come to the rescue!
-Just for you, we’ve listed all the things you need to expect to pay for when it comes to your wedding cake…
+Just for you, we’ve listed all the things you should expect to pay for when it comes to your wedding cake…

-1) When thinking about costs for your wedding cake, it’s important to consider your budget and then to find suitable providers.
+When thinking about costs for your wedding cake, it’s important to consider your budget and then search for suitable providers.
 On average, two tier wedding cakes tend to cost around the figure of £350 and a three tier around £550.
 High street brands like Marks & Spencer’s have wedding cakes of high quality available at around this price range.
 Luxury providers, such as Rosalind Millar, offer stunning arrays of designer cakes with prices often starting over £1500.